Odd coloring of sparse graphs and planar graphs

 Fix $c\geq 7$, and let $G$ be a counterexample to Theorem~\ref{thm:mad} with the minimum number of vertices.
-So, $G$ is a graph with $\mad(G)\leq \frac{4c}{c+2}$ not containing $K^*_{c+1}$ as a subgraph where $G$ has no odd $c$-coloring.
-Let $\mu(v)$ be the initial charge of a vertex $v$, and let $\mu(v)=d(v)$.
-Let $\mu^*(v)$ be the final charge of $v$ after the following discharging rule: \begin{enumerate}[(R1)] \item Each $4^+$-vertex sends charge $\frac{c-2}{c+2}$ to its $2$-neighbors. \end{enumerate}
+So, $G$ is a graph with $\mad(G)\leq \frac{4c}{c+2}$ not containing $K^*_{c+1}$ as a subgraph, where $G$ has no odd $c$-coloring.
+Let $\mu(v):=d(v)$ be the initial charge of a vertex $v$.
+Let $\mu^*(v)$ be the final charge of $v$ after the following discharging rule: \begin{enumerate}[(R1)] \item Each $4^+$-vertex sends charge $\frac{c-2}{c+2}$ to each of its $2$-neighbors. \end{enumerate}

 Note that the total charge is preserved during the discharging process.
 Consider a vertex $v$.
 We will show that $\mu^*(v) \geq \frac{4c}{c+2}$.
 Since $c\ge 7$, Lemma~\ref{keylem} implies that there is neither a $1$-vertex nor a $3$-vertex.